 - 2.2.1.iRacing places a high value on responsible driving and fair competition.
 Accidents in racing are inevitable; they are a natural consequence of close competition.
 But the FIRST graduated licensing program stresses the development of driving skills and the avoidance of accidents, rewarding safe driving and minimizing the number of on-track accidents. - 2.2.2.In the physical world, the risk of injury and expensive car repairs serves as a natural deterrent to reckless driving.
 Because those risks don't exist in the virtual world, iRacing has developed a system that automatically calculates a driver's safety record through each lap in every official on-track session.
 The system does not assess blame for an incident, so responsibility for avoiding crashes still resides with each individual driver. - 2.2.3.
 While it is not feasible for iRacing to directly monitor every on-track session, FIRST officials will randomly select sessions to monitor.
-Drivers can also report reckless and/or erratic driving and attempts at on-track intimidation (See Reckless Driving, section 6.10) to FIRST officials by emailing a complete description of the incident (including series name, session time, and drivers involved in the incident) to Protest@iRacing.com (See Protests, Section 8).
+Drivers can also report reckless and/or erratic driving and attempts at on-track intimidation (See Reckless Driving, section 6.10) to FIRST officials submitting a protest in accordance with Section 8 of this sporting code.
+(See Protests, Section 8).
 Failure to drive with respect for other competitors will lead to substantial sanctions.
 Those who habitually engage in bad on-track behavior will be removed from our community.